-Accordingly, the NSIP budget now involves the collective financing of a wide variety of NATO support functions, including, for example: command, control, communications hardware and software; logistics activities; training installations; transportation; and storage facilities for equipment, fuel, and munitions.
+Accordingly, the NSIP budget now involves the collective financing of a wide variety of NATO support functions, including, for example: command, control, communications and information hardware and software; logistics activities; harbors and airfields; training installations; transportation; and storage facilities for equipment, fuel, and munitions.
+Its work is managed by the NATO Infrastructure Committee, and individual projects are implemented by host countries or NATO agencies or commands.